-James Shaw 'still processing' vote, Chlöe Swarbrick silent about challenge
+Shaw 'processing' vote, Swarbrick silent about challenge

 Shaw said he was "inclined" to put his name forward, but would talk first to party members and caucus first.
 Caucus will meet on Tuesday.

-Shaw said he was particularly keen to talk to Party members, who number in the thousands, as distinct from the hundred or so voting delegates, whether he should stand again.
+Shaw said he was particularly keen to talk to party members, who number in the thousands, as distinct from the hundred or so voting delegates, whether he should stand again.

 Shaw and his backers believe he is still popular among the membership at large, and the faction who oppose him managed to out-organise his team to swing voting delegates to essentially depose him.